 The Argon contains highly sensitive electronic circuitry and is an Electrostatic Sensitive Device (ESD).
 Handling Argon without proper ESD protection may destroy or damage it permanently.
 Proper ESD handling and packaging procedures must be applied throughout the processing, handling and operation of any application that incorporates Argon.
 ESD precautions should be implemented on the application board where the Argon is mounted.
 Failure to observe these precautions can result in severe damage to the Argon!

 There are four connectors on the Argon that will get damaged with improper usage.
 The JST connector on the circuit board, where you plug in the LiPo battery, is very durable but the connector on the battery itself is not.
 When unplugging the battery, take extra precaution to NOT pull the connector using the wires, but instead hold the plug at its base to avoid putting stress on the wires.
-This can be tricky with bare hands - nose pliers are your friend here.
+This can be tricky with bare hands - needle nose pliers are your friend here.

 The micro B USB connector on the Argon is soldered on the PCB with large surface pads as well as couple of through hole anchor points.
 Despite this reinforcement, it is very easy to rip out the connector if too much stress is put on in the vertical direction.